JvanKatwijk/qt-dab/README.md

 is available is also important, especially when stepping though the channels.

-The `threshold=x' setting (if not given a value 3 is ised as default) is a value used in determining whether or not the correlation is sufficiently strong to assume the existence of DAB data in the channel.
+The `threshold_x=y' setting is a value used in determining whether or not the correlation is sufficiently strong to assume the existence of DAB data in the channel.
+'threshold_1=x" is used on start up of the channel, `threshold_2=x' is used when running.
+To avoid false positives, `threshold_2' ususally holds a higher value.
+Default values are 3 and 5.
 `diff_length=x'

 Once the existence of DAB data is established, an attempt is made